Earmyas-Measho/termina-voice-support-for-windows/README.md

 * Filtering of potentially dangerous commands
 * Option to review commands before execution
 * Ability to cancel command execution
+* Step-by-step execution for command chains and tasks

 ## Troubleshooting